 You hear a lot of people use the term “poor circulation.”
 In fact, people accidentally cut off their circulation all the time.
 For example, when a person puts a rubber band on their wrist, it can cut off circulation.
 What causes poor circulation in the legs?
-The list below explains.

 This is a condition whereby your legs don’t receive enough blood flow to keep up with demand due to plaque.
 The plaque is fat, cholesterol, and other substances that build up in the arteries.
-PAD typically impacts arteries that carry blood to legs.
+PAD typically affects arteries that carry blood to legs.
 The American Heart Association estimates that eight million Americans suffer from PAD.

-Research indicates poor circulation can be a factor in spinal cord injuries.
+Research indicates poor circulation can be a contributing factor in spinal cord injuries.
 Small vessel circulation can have a tendency to decrease in those with spinal injuries because they seem to have increased risk factors for atherosclerosis.
 Some studies show that many spinal cord injury patients have advanced age, are inactive, use tobacco products, and have abnormal carbohydrate and lipid metabolism.

 Circulation problems can also be the result of sitting for long periods of time and not maintaining a healthy lifestyle.
 One of the other common health-related issues that can lead to poor circulation in the legs is diabetes.
 The term “diabetes foot” is related to poor circulation and indicates that a person has a reduced ability to feel pain in the foot.